ABOUT

 position to help you make contact.
 Similar permission may have

 to be found to hike to Maga on Olosega.
-If the National Park
+If a National Park

 ranger is on island, he or she may be able to help out.